EmilcyFelipe/projeto-sds4/README.md

 # Projeto-sds4 Dev Superior

-This project is builded on week of Spring React from DevSuperior, the event was taugh by Nélio Alves
+This project is builded on Spring React week from DevSuperior, the event was taugh by Nélio Alves

 ## Table of contents